Hum/H 1. American History. 9 units (3-0-6). For course description, see Humanities.

 H 99 abc.
 Research Tutorial.
 9 units (1-0-8).
 Prerequisite: instructor’s permission.
 Students will work with the instructor in the preparation of a research paper, which will form the basis of an oral examination.
 Instructor: Staff.

 H 112.
 The Vikings.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 This course will take on the Scandinavian seafaring warriors of the 8th–11th centuries as a historical problem.
 What were the Vikings, where did they come from, and how they did they differ from the Scandinavian and north German pirates and raiders who preceded them?
 Were they really the horned-helmeted, bloodthirsty barbarians depicted by modern popular media and by many medieval chronicles?
 What effect did they have in their roughly two centuries of raiding and colonization on the civilizations of medieval and ultimately modern Europe?
-Not offered 2018–19.
+Instructor: Brown.

 H 139.
 Translation Theory and Practice (Chinese Historical Sources Seminar).
 9 units (3-0-6).
 For course description, see L 139.
 Instructor: Dykstra.